oznewman/oznewman/README.md

 - [ ] Design a [breadboard neuromorphic computer](https://www.gsnetwork.com/how-to-build-artificial-neurons/)

 # Research topics and questions
-- Generative literate programming an everything app
+- Vim Generative Literate programming
+- Linux emulators running inside websimulators
+- Homesteading with robots
 - What would being a human copilot to an AI feel like?
 - Is it possible to have an LLM embody itself in a robot?

+## Previous work
+(coming soon)

 <img width="100%" src="https://github.com/user-attachments/assets/aedc29a6-ae12-434f-b991-f8da460d398e" alt="looping animated gif of game of life emitters and gliders recursively giving rise to themselves in a grid like universe">